sydney-rd/1adventure-game/README.md

 A fun, small detail to notice is when you are on the home screen, Escape the Labyrinth screen will <strong>glitch</strong> if you press "cancel."
 This is because once you are in the game you cannot quit...!

+Be careful with your choices, if you choose the wrong option, you will start at the beginning!

 # Run

 This project is deployed on [GitHub Pages](https://sydney-rd.github.io/text-adventure-game/)